czero69/AirSim/README.md

 ![AirSim in UE5](readme-screenshots/gamemode_ue5_airsim.png?raw=true "select proper hud as SimHUD")

 Now at this stage you should be able to run a Citysample demo from the editor or package it.

+If you want to get stencils/segmentation-masks, please check (set your stencil values accordingly) AirSim\PythonClient\computer_vision\UECapture\set_stencils_from_editor.py and run it from unreal engine python command.

 After packaging, you are ready to go wtih the next steps.

 > :warning: **Record button broken - use python script**: Please note that for now red Recording airsim button is not working (will crash).
 This is because I didnt fix yet velococity 3 channel float buffer yet there.
 For now I am grabbing gbuffers and image from a python script.
 For now, please also use python script instead of record button.